concord-consortium/airtable-project-info/README.md

 - a dashboard focused on a single project

 The bar chart is custom tailored to stack various fields from the Project Budgets table.
-Each Project (a record in the table) is a set of bars.
+Each Project (a record in the table) is represented by a set of bars.

 The dashboard uses react-grid-layout and currently just includes the bar chart from above filtered to only show the selected project.